irulanCorrino/eggnog-dominance/diary-of-siren/22-destiny-but-what.md

 there is a misfortune in my group.
-i had lost all my ex-lovers. i mean, i don't even know how they are now.
+i had lost all my ex-lovers. i mean, i don't even know who they are now.
 maybe some of them cheated on me. i do not want to listen to those projected hateful gazes.

 i had a destiny. i need eight spouses to make my group.